web3/web3.js/docs/include_package-core.rst

     web3.shh.defaultGasPrice
     ...

-The default gas price which will be used for call requests.
+The default gas price which will be used for a request.

 -------
 Returns